xabbu42/Master/arbeit.md

 constructive proof for $G3lp ⊢ Γ ⊃ Δ ⇒ G3s ⊢ Γ˚ ⊃ Δ˚$.
 Moreover there
 will be corollaries showing that the constructions do not introduce prehistoric loops in the global sense given above.
 By lemma
-\ref{prehist} the global definition and the original local definition
-\ref{local} are equivalent in G3s and therefore the G3s proof for $Γ˚ ⊃ Δ˚$ will be prehistoric loop free in the original sense if the proof in G3lp was prehistoric loop free.
+\ref{prehist} the global definition \ref{global} and the original local definition \ref{local} are equivalent in G3s and therefore the G3s proof for $Γ˚ ⊃ Δ˚$ will be prehistoric loop free in the original sense if the proof in G3lp was prehistoric loop free.

 It is important to note, that all the corollaries are not restricted to the annotations $an_T$ of the proofs $𝒯 = (T, R)$ given by the